nightroman/FarNet/PowerShellFar/README.md

     `Singleline/s`, `IgnorePatternWhitespace/x`, `RightToLeft`, `ECMAScript`,
     `CultureInvariant`.

-    Extra helper options: `SimpleMatch/t` tells that the pattern is literal string, `WholeWord/w` tells to test for non-word bounds before and after, `AllText/a` tells to read files as whole strings, not lines, found matches are not selected in editors.
+    Extra helper options:

+    - `SimpleMatch/t` tells that the pattern is simple text to match.
+    - `WholeWord/w` tells to test for non-word bounds before and after.
+    - `AllText/a` tells to read files as text, not lines, matches are not selected in editors.

-    Note that `Singleline/s` implies `AllText/a`.
+    Note: `Singleline/s` implies `AllText/a`.
 But they are not the same.

 - Input

     Any command returning file paths or file system items.
-    Missing paths and directory paths or items are ignored.
+    Missing paths and items are ignored.

     If the text starts with `*` then it is translated as `"Get-ChildItem . -Force -Recurse -Include $text"`